Overview and origins

 The Reframing Aging factsheets cover three key topics: the science of aging, the impact of ageism, and effective communication strategies.
 These materials are available in two formats, each designed to support different learning and teaching styles.
 One is a straightforward informational document, designed for CE professionals to read and absorb key concepts.
 The other includes interactive questions alongside the reading material, encouraging reflection and discussion.
-These factsheets are flexible tools that CE professionals can use to educate themselves or guide others, whether in workshops, training sessions, or community outreach programs.
-By offering both formats, we ensure that professionals can tailor their approach to meet their needs best and engage their audiences effectively.
+These fact sheets are flexible tools that CE professionals can use to educate themselves or guide others, whether in workshops, training sessions, or community outreach programs.
+By offering both formats, we ensure that professionals can tailor their approach to best meet their needs and engage their audiences effectively.

 Printable Factsheets